 Foreign taxes taken into account as a tax rebate reduce a resident's liability for normal tax.
 However, if taken into account as a deduction from income, the foreign taxes merely reduce a resident's taxable income.
-In most situations, it will benefit a person if the foreign taxes paid or proved to be payable qualify for a rebate rather than a deduction.
+In most situations, it will benefit a person if the foreign taxes qualify for a rebate rather than a deduction.